harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 1. The MR will reference your custom GitLab UI package in the mirrored frontend
 1. The GitLab CI will run automatically and notify you of any test failures
-1. The MR will provide you a feature branch to update tests, snapshots, etc.
+1. The MR will provide a feature branch to update tests, snapshots, etc.

 ### Making changes to GitLab on your feature branch

-You may find some tests failing after the GitLab CI finishes running against your merge request.
+You may find some tests failing after the CI finishes running on your merge request.
 Not to worry!

-1. Switch to your `gdk` repository on your local machine
+1. Open your terminal and navigate to the `gdk` repository on your local machine
-1. Run `gdk update` and `gdk reconfigure` in your terminal
+1. Run the `gdk update` and `gdk reconfigure` commands
 1. `cd` into the `gitlab` directory
-1. Add the mirrored GitLab frontend as a new remote
+1. Add the forked mirror as a new `gitlab` remote:

    ```bash
    # SSH